rajeevbrahma/Trashcan/README.md

       authToken           190                Generated Authentication token

-Mobile App Configuration
+#Mobile App Configuration

 The IBM IoT platform configurations has to be done in the mobile app as well, since the mobile app is also registered as a device instance for receiving the readings published by the trash can.

-Edit the line numbers in[index.js](https://github.com/rajeevbrahma/Trashcan/blob/master/TrashCanApp/www/js/index.js)
+Edit the line numbers in [index.js](https://github.com/rajeevbrahma/Trashcan/blob/master/TrashCanApp/www/js/index.js)

 Variable Name        Line no.            Description